garrattarmy/card-list-test/README.md

 ### Frontend Setup

-1. Open a new terminal window and navigate to the `frontend` directory: cd frontend
+1. Open a new terminal window and navigate to the `project/frontend` directory: cd frontend

 2. Install frontend dependencies: